Tagged: Part 15 Certification

 Total posts : 1

 Excuse me if this is a silly question but I’m new to the world of radio broadcasting!
 Does equipment NEED to be part 15 certified to operate legally or does it just need to meet the guidelines for radiation emission?
 (Also wouldn’t mind some clarification in this department, it is the radiation that is regulated right?
 Not necessarily the range or wattage of a device?)

 In Canada YES! if it is a marketed product.
 Only exception is a “kit” which is NOT marketed that you design yourself or get from a hobby book.
-But you have to operate it within the rules.
+But you have to operate it for “experimental purposes” only.

 With FM it’s the radiation(field strength) that’s regulated + not interfering with anything else, not power, but with AM it’s the power not the field strength that’s regulated.

 The certification gives a consumer the peace of mind that the product has been tested and passed by an approved facility and makes it legal to buy and use.